CHOOSING THE RIGHT PET

 unnamed-38.jpg

-how can i teach my kids to take good care of pets?
+8. How can I teach my kids to take good care of pets?

 The best way to teach your children how to be responsible pet caregivers is to be one yourself.
 This should start before you even get a pet – make sure you have realistic expectations about pet ownership.
 Take steps to select the right animal for your family at the right time.